 Today, the coalition is made up of over 150 active members who are engaged in direct action to save our schools from privatization and build quality public schools.
 The membership is multigenerational, multiethnic, and multilingual.

 NBCSOS offers parents, youth, educators, and community leaders various opportunities to engage and transform schools, including facilitating community action dialogues around education/social justice issues, the SOUL Academy dedicated to empowering youth, professional development for educators, and political candidate support.
-NBCSOS collaborates with BREATHE! and other social and racial justice organizations to organize against structural and systemic racism.
+NBCSOS collaborates with BREATHE!, STAR-NB, and other social and racial justice organizations to organize against structural and systemic racism.

 In addition to successfully resisting privatization of our schools, NBCSOS has been instrumental in numerous wins for the New Bedford Public Schools, including additional funding, an overhaul of the food service department, greater community voice, and much more.
-NBCSOS is currently working with NBPS on a number of initatives, including the development of an equity plan and to reimagine school safety.
+NBCSOS members are currently working with NBPS on a number of initatives, including the development of an equity plan and to reimagine school safety.